The Kona Tradition- by C. B.Smith

 A US Department of Agriculture report published in 1974, cautioned that only 11 percent of the full-time Kona coffee farmers were under 55 years old and the report also suggested that the coffee industry was in jeopardy of dying out.
 It was simply impossible to be full-time farmers of Kona coffee and make ends meet because of unstable prices, and it was the older, more settled group who could afford full time farming.

 Some current farmers are former university agriculture graduates who worked for large agribusinesses and found there was too much politics and not enough agriculture in what they were doing.
+(Bob Smith is one.)
 Many more recent farmers wanted a simpler life.
 There are also continuing multi-generational families of Japanese, Filipinos, Portuguese, Hawaiians and Caucasians, who continue to enjoy the family farm life as a Kona coffee farmer.

 According to the Hawaiian Experiment Station- Bulletin #66, published in 1932, “with the exception of land rental and fertilizer, the entire cost of coffee as it is sold to the mill…is represented in hand labor.”
 Nothing has changed and that formidable amount of “hand labor” contributes to the high value and excellent quality placed on the taste of Kona Coffee.

-At the pulping mill, the skin of the coffee bean is pulped off and the beans are soaked in water to remove the sugary pulp or mucilage still adhering to the coffee bean.
-The processing, known as wet fermentation takes from 12-36 hours to accomplish.
+At the pulping mill, the skin of the coffee bean is removed and the beans are soaked in water to remove the sugary pulp or mucilage still adhering to the coffee bean.
+The processing, known as “wet fermentation” takes from 12-36 hours to accomplish.

 The drying beans are watched closely and raked often for uniform drying.
 The hoshidana is cleverly constructed so that at the first sign of a rain shower, a roof can be quickly drawn over the entire platform, protecting the beans.
 Some processors elect to use forced hot air in large containers to speed up the drying beans, and many purists claim they can actually taste the difference between sun-dried and kiln-dried.
 The connoisseur avers that the sun dried beans maintain more of the delicate mellow flavor associated with Kona’s coffee.
 This is the *parchment* stage which had followed follows the *cherry* stage.